sabamdarif/termux-desktop/README.md

 - No Root Required
 - Android 7+ phone
 - [Termux](https://termux.dev/en/) From [Github](https://github.com/termux/termux-app/releases) Or [Fdroid](https://f-droid.org/en/packages/com.termux/)
-> Termux from Google Play is unmaintained due to API requirements So use the F-Droid one instead.
+> Termux from Google Play is unmaintained due to API requirements So sould use the F-Droid one instead.
 - 2GB of RAM 3GB of RAM
 - 1.5 - 2 GB Of Internet
 - 3 - 4 GB Of Free Storage